Installation

 make ifort-mkl # ifort, Intel MKL lapack, set MKL_LIB

-The default make target is “gfortran” which tries to build a serial version using system BLAS and LAPACK (e.g. from liblapack-dev).
+The default make target is “gfortran” which tries to build a serial version using system LAPACK (e.g. from liblapack-dev).
 If you want another target (e.g. ifort-mkl), then

 $ make clean